top of page

 o Indirect transmission, for instance, touching potentially contaminated surfaces.

 If either we, or a teacher, pupil or other person we might come into contact with has or is showing symptoms of coronavirus (COVID-19), we reserve the right to cancel an event booking.
-For out part, we will self-isolate in line with the guidance for households with possible coronavirus infection.
+For our part, we will self-isolate in line with the COVID-19 symptoms and what to do.

 While unloading and setting up our props and equipment we will wear either disposable or washable gloves.